aldatubio/opentrons/user_guides/CustomDilutionProtocol_Guide.md

 3. Clicking on the `Freetown | Custom Dilution Series` protocol in the Opentrons app and following the app's instructions

 ## Creating a custom dilution series
-In an Excel file with the columns shown, list the dilutions you'd like the robot to perform.
+In an Excel file with the columns shown, list the dilutions you'd like the robot to perform - up to 23 total dilutions.
 (Do not include any manually-prepared dilutions in this file.)
 Using the "Save As" option in Excel, save this workbook as `Dilution Series.csv`, ensuring that you've selected the `CSV - UTF-8` save option from the drop-down menu.
 <p align = "left">
   <img src = "https://github.com/aldatubio/opentrons/blob/main/dev/images/custom_dil_guide/Screenshot%202024-07-08%20125841.png"
     width = "50%">